Lemon Pasta

 • Bring a large pot of salted water to the boil and cook pasta per packet instructions.

-• When the spaghetti is nearly done, reserve 1 cup of pasta cooking water (you need it for the sauce), and stop cooking and draining the pasta when it's al dente.
+• When the pasta is nearly done, reserve 1 cup of pasta cooking water (you need it for the sauce), and stop cooking and draining the pasta when it's al dente.

 Lemon sauce